-Over the next three hours, stretch and fold this dough every 30 minutes, using a coil fold (see video.)
-Always use wet hands.
-It is normal for your dough to stretch back out after each fold.
+Over the next three hours, stretch and fold this dough every 30 minutes, using a coil fold (see video), or your preferred stretch and fold method.

 Line a banneton basket (or other bowl) with a towel and flour it well.

 Tip your dough out carefully on a floured work surface and gently form it into a rectangle.
 Take care at this shaping stage to not squash the dough too much and lose all the gases that have been forming.

 Watch the short video above on shaping to see how to shape as written instructions are very hard to decipher.
 I have tried to explain them here: